 The role of optometry in diabetic management in retinal health is that of close monitoring and communication with other health professionals involved in the patient’s diabetic care.
 If we detect the development of diabetic retinopathy we can instigate changes to the diabetic control with the help of the patient's general practitioner or endocrinologist.
 If needed we can also refer to ophthalmology for a surgical opinion.

 At Innovative Eye Care we recommend a dilated eye exam to best assess the health of the retina.
 Dilating the pupils enables us to get a much clearer view of the back of the eye.
 Dilating drops last for 4-6 hours and may cause glare and blurry vision.
 Because of this we recommend not driving following a diabetic retinal examination.

-We use a range of specialised equipment during a comprehensive diabetic health exam.
+We use a range of equipment on the forefront of diagnostics during a comprehensive diabetic health exam.
 This includes retinal photography to record and monitor subtle signs in the retina, examination using bio-microscopy to stereoscopically assess both the central and peripheral retina, and optical coherence tomography, a technology that can scan the retinal layers to look for swelling and other damage.
 Some of the additional tests necessary for a comprehensive diabetic retinal examination fall outside of what is covered by Medicare.
 Because of this there may be additional charges to cover the cost of the equipment and consumables.